 The methods used in Neurology have dramatically changed during modern times, especially the equipment used for diagnosis and for treatment.
 In addition to improved diagnostic and treatment, today’s brain surgeons and doctors now have a better understanding of the side effects of brain surgery, which in turn has helped patients deal with the possible consequences of being diagnosed with a tumor or having to undergo brain surgery operation.

 The website is divided into sections: Stroke, Benign Brain Tumors, Malignant Brain Tumors, Patient Experiences, and Introduction to Brain Surgery.
-Within these sections you’ll find more options for deeper exploration, such as the History of Brain Surgery, Side Effects of Brain Surgery, Hair transplant and Brain and Spinal Cord Surgery.
+Within these sections you’ll find more options for deeper exploration, such as the History of Brain Surgery, Side Effects of Brain Surgery and Brain and Spinal Cord Surgery.

 We welcome your feedback and contributions to the site.
 Please contact us at here.